ralfbecher/QlikSense_Extension_2DimHeatmap/README.md

 ![QlikSense Extension 2DimHeatmap](Screenshot2.PNG)

-Also, you can use a lasso to make a two-dimensinal selection.
+Also, you can use a lasso to make a two-dimensional selection:

 ![QlikSense Extension 2DimHeatmap](HeatmapSelection.gif)